Selling on Facebook & Instagram with Meta Commerce

 Troubleshooting

-- Pixel not tracking? — Verify your Pixel ID is entered correctly in Dashboard → Settings → Integrations → Facebook Commerce.
+• Pixel not tracking? - Verify your Pixel ID is entered correctly in Dashboard → Settings → Integrations → Facebook Commerce.
 Use the Meta Pixel Helper browser extension to debug.
+Make sure adblock is disabled.